dikiaap/blog/_posts/2018-02-18-how-to-customize-and-improve-i3wm.md

 [**Font Awesome**](https://github.com/FortAwesome/Font-Awesome)

-The iconic font that I use in my bar, editor, and around the web that have emojis. :smile:
+The iconic font that I use in my bar, editor, and around the web that have emojis. 😄

 **[Zsh](https://www.zsh.org/) and [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh)**